heqing-chriscao/BTCPricePredictor/README.md

 # LSTM-Based Stock Price Prediction
-This repository contains the code， data, and documentation for our Bitcoin prediction models.
+This repository contains the code，data, and documentation for our Bitcoin prediction models.
 The project explores different model architectures and features.

 ## Runnable Scripts/Commands
 All the code in this repository is provided as Jupyter notebooks (`.ipynb`) that can be run directly on Google Colab.
 Below are the steps to reproduce the results: